a-tokyo/jarvis-minibot/README.md

 - `fresh` will start the server and listen to changes
 - instead of fresh you can run `go run main.go`
 - If you want to run individual file just run `go nameoffile.go` in the terminal

+## Contribution

+- Currently we need to add more 3rd party APIs to the bot.
+  > Once you implement the API communication code, adjust the bot to reply about specific entities with this API's response.

+- Also we need to modularize the current APIs into seperate files and packages.